The Australian: Global dividends on the rise

 Dividends rose across almost all developed-market countries, with significant rises in Austria, Singapore and Germany.
 In contrast, Israel and New Zealand reported no increases.

-This article was originally posted in The Australian.
+Read the full article in The Australian.